equinor/septic-config-generator/docs/Howto_SCG.md

 scg extract CONFIG.yaml [SOURCE.cnfg]
 ```

-The optional `extraction` section in the YAML configuration file defines one cnfg input and one or more CSV sources to
+The optional `extract` section in the YAML configuration file defines one cnfg input and one or more CSV sources to
 update.
 The optional command-line source overrides `from`.
 The configured path is relative to the YAML file; a
 command-line source is relative to the current directory.
 Each extraction target is selected by its ID from `sources`
 and must be a single CSV file.